Charles Wakefield, Jr. discovers new evidence that casts doubt on his murder conviction from 1975

 NCCAI Executive Director Chris Mumma and Charles Wakefield, Jr.

-Wakefield has always claimed his innocence.
-Post-conviction applications for relief in 1991, 1993, and 2002, which included a full recantation by Wyatt Harper, were all denied.
+Wakefield has always maintained his innocence.
+Postconviction applications for relief in 1991, 1993, and 2002, which included a full recantation by Wyatt Harper, were all denied.
 A recent, nationally recognized Greenville podcast by journalist Brad Willis, “Murder, Etc.”, has uncovered evidence supporting Wakefield’s innocence and, importantly, gaining the support of the Looper family.
 Based on the new evidence, in October 2020, the Center, along with South Carolina co-counsel Josh Kendrick, filed a post-conviction motion for a new trial.
+An evidentiary hearing has been granted for Wakefield to present this new evidence and finally clear his name.

 News Articles: